WHAT WE BELIEVEWe unite around these core convictions

 We Believe In One Lord

 Jesus Christ the Son of God.
-Jesus, the Messiah, is the risen, reigning, and returning King, the object of our faith.
-He is the eternal Word of God who became flesh and lived among humans.
+Jesus, the Messiah, is the risen, reigning, and returning King.
+He is the eternal Word of God who became flesh and lived among us, fully human and fully divine.
 He was crucified, died, was buried, and was resurrected on the third day.
-He will return to judge the world and to consummate the fullness of His Kingdom in the new heaven and new earth.
+He is reigning on the throne and will return to judge the living and the dead.

 We Believe In One Spirit

-God’s Holy Spirit fills every disciple of Jesus and unites us in one body; our Teacher and Counselor who gives us wisdom, discernment, and conviction of sin; our Guide and Enabler who graces us with gifts to serve others and the power to be loving and faithful; our Comforter, Intercessor and Advocate before God’s throne; our Seal and Deposit, who guarantees our glorious inheritance.
+God’s Holy Spirit fills every Christian and unites us in one body; our Teacher and Counselor who gives us wisdom, discernment, and conviction of sin; our Comforter, Intercessor and Advocate before God’s throne; our Seal and Deposit, who guarantees our glorious inheritance.

 We Believe In One Faith

 We believe the Bible to be inspired by God, a reliable witness to the story of God’s people through the ages, and authoritative for our life and teaching.
 Faith comes from hearing the message and the message is heard through the word of Christ.
-We view the Scriptures as the primary instrument for introducing God’s story and message to the world – the Good News of the Kingdom of Heaven.
-As people of the Book, we embrace this story as our story and God’s future as our future.
+We view the Scriptures as the primary instrument for introducing God’s story and message to the world – the Good News of the Kingdom.

 We Believe In One Baptism

 Salvation begins and ends with God – it is God’s work and it is accomplished by God’s grace, love, kindness and mercy (Titus 3:3-8).
-God alone saves.
-We are free to accept or reject God’s offer of salvation, but we would not be able to accept the offer except that God has first initiated with us and drawn us to Himself.
+God alone saves, but we are free to accept or reject God’s offer of salvation.
 The biblical response to God’s offer of salvation involves faith (Acts 16:31-34), repentance (Acts 2:36-39), and baptism (Acts 8:35-39).
-As we see in the many conversion narratives in the book of Acts, God meets the convert in faith, repentance, and baptism and the result is salvation.
-Although faith, repentance, and baptism are things we do, they are not works that in any way earn salvation.
+As we see in the many conversion narratives in the book of Acts, God meets the convert in faith, repentance, and baptism and the result is salvation (receiving the forgiveness of sins and the gift of the Holy Spirit).
+Although believing, repenting, and being immersed are things we do, they are not works that in any way earn salvation.
 They are simply the appropriate biblical response to accept God’s gracious offer.